 Must See Films

-It is time for us to take full advantage of the collective awakening in which we have found ourselves this year.
+It is time for us to take full advantage of the collective awakening in which we have found ourselves recently.
 Hindsight being 20/20 truly has a new meaning now.
 The human rights issues we are facing today requires us to wake up from the dream that any of this is new.

 In order for us to truly change our society, we must change what is socially acceptable and stand up for those who are marginalized, disenfranchised, and discriminated against every day.

 For our allies and those of us part of the BIPOC community, we must unite together against all forms of hate and speak up.
-For those still questioning the protests, still wondering why people are so angry, still not understanding why Black lives should matter or who don’t see that love is love, keep listening to the stories of people who don’t look or live like you do before you repeat another talking point and open your eyes.
+For those still questioning the protests, still wondering why people are so angry, still not understanding why Black lives should matter or who don’t see that love is love, keep listening to the stories of people who don’t look or live like you do before you repeat another talking point and open your heart.